shiva123-coder/one-stop-solution/README.md

 ## Aim/ Purpose

 The ONE-STOP Solution is a website dedicated as a platform for various self-employed people who want to sell their skills and provide services to the communities.
-The   website allows users to search and view various services, register and add the applicable services as well as interact with the website’s administrator to query and book available services.
-Furthermore, users can be added and removed by the admin.
-This website is my Milestone Project 3 for the Full Stack Developer course at Code Institute.
+The   website allows users to search and view various job type, register and add their own job to the page.This website is my Milestone Project 3 for the Full Stack Developer course at Code Institute.
 In addition, I am planning to use this website to start my own online business in the near future.

 ## Table of Contents